anyone-protocol/sbws/docs/source/man_sbws.ini.rst

   STR = {on, off}
     Name of destination.
-It is a name for the Web server from where to download files in order to measure bandwidths.
+It is a name for the Web server from where to download or upload data in order to measure bandwidths.

   usability_test_interval = INT
     How often to check if a destination is usable (Default: 300)